Skip to main content

 This is a challenging picture.
 The majority of Americans probably won't change or even listen.
 But we need a small, core portion of society that understands the reasons for the tough things that are going to be happening over the next decades, and that understands how to respond.
 If these people can start dealing with the problem in their own lives and can start making changes in their local communities, they can teach others.
 Then there is hope.

-Books, other articles, and resources:
+Books, articles, and resources:

 Get Grinning Planet free via email